 This page is designed to help answer some of the questions you may have about the Community Standards process and provide you with information that can help you best support your student.

 Hopefully, the other pages on this website (including the Frequently Asked Questions page) have helped you gain a better understanding of the Office of Community Standards and our role within the campus community.
 Our process for addressing student violations is based on educational principles.
 We treat hearings and meetings as opportunities to educate students on the consequences of their decisions and the impact that their actions can have on the community around them.

 Our expectations for Saint Joseph’s University students are outlined in the Student Handbook.
 The Student Handbook is available online at www.sju.edu/studenthandbook.

 We have high expectations of what it means to be a HAWK and look forward to your continued partnership and support.
 Below are some brief points.
 For more complete information about our process, reference the Student Handbook.

-Will the University notify me of an incident or the outcome?
+Will the University notify me of an incident with my student, or the outcome?
 Sometimes the University does notify parents/guardians of the outcome of a hearing, consistent with our published Community Standards process and FERPA exceptions.
 Generally speaking, this takes place when there is a status change or a more serious violation/sanction.
 We encourage students to speak with their parents/guardians about their success in college, including incidents that may come up.